analog-nico/assumejs/README.md

 });
 ```

 If you use one of the modules for the services [listed above](#how-do-i-get-notified-like-a-boss) please look into their API.
-Some already provide a mechanism for handling uncaught exceptions that might be preferrable.
+Some already provide a mechanism for handling uncaught exceptions that might be preferable.

 ## Change History